NlightNFotis/nlightnfotis.github.io/about.md

 My primary background in Computer Science is PLT (Programming Language Theory).
 I have also expanded into adjacent fields (Software Verification, Formal Methods, etc).

-My programming experience lies across many different programming languages, but I mostly prefer *functional programming*.
+My programming experience lies across many different programming languages and paradigms, but I mostly prefer *functional programming*.
 I am at my happiest though when I'm working with Rust, Ruby or F#/OCaml.

 Outside of computers, my interests are multidisciplinary and they lie across Mathematics, Biology, Economics, Cognitive Science and Philosophy.